engelstein1/weather-task/README.md

 ### Data Analysis Features

 The service provides various analytical capabilities:

-- Min/max values for weather parameters
+Min/max values for weather parameters
-- Average calculations with optional date ranges
+Average calculations with optional date ranges
-- Historical data tracking
-- Full data range or specific period analysis
+Full data range or specific period analysis
-- Fire danger analysis including:
+Fire danger analysis including:
-  - Daily fire danger ratings based on weather conditions
+Daily fire danger ratings based on weather conditions:
+Fire danger ratings: Low, Moderate, High, Extreme Danger increases with:
+High temperatures (>35°C is Extreme risk)
+Strong winds (>35 km/h is Extreme risk)
+Low humidity (<30% is Extreme risk)
+Lack of precipitation
-  - High-risk day identification
+High-risk day identification:
+Identifies specific dates with elevated fire danger.
+Example: The API identified January 7-8 as High risk days for Los Angeles.
+In reality, a destructive wildfire began spreading in the area on the night of January 7, showcasing the potential of weather-based analytics for early fire warnings.

 ## Security Considerations